koelling/amplimap/docs/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 This file contains information about the sequences of the primers and their expected location on the reference genome.
-It can be generated directly from the output table created by *MIPGEN* - see below!
+It can also be generated directly from the output table created by *MIPGEN* - see below!

 The columns are: